semji/reputationvip.github.io/_posts/2015-08-14-symfony2-load-fixtures-thanks-to-behat.md

 ## To conclude

-There are many benefits to use behat 3 to load fixtures :
+There are many benefits to using behat 3 to load fixtures :

 * Fixtures are more readable and easy to write
 * If you already use behat 3, your current steps definitions can be reused